Evaluation of the neutron background in cryogenic Germanium target for WIMP direct detection when using a reactor neutrino detector as a neutron veto system: Abstract

 \section{Abstract}

 A direct WIMP (Weakly Interacting Massive Particle) detector with a neutron veto system is designed to better reject neutrons.
 An experimental configuration is studied in the present paper: 984 Ge modules are placed inside a reactor neutrino detector.
-The neutrino detector is used as a neutron veto device.
-The neutron background for the experimental design has been estimated using the Geant4 simulation.
-The results show that the neutron background can decrease to O(0.01) events per year per tonne of high purity Germanium and it can be ignored in comparison with electron recoils.
+In order to discriminate between nuclear and electron recoil, both ionization and heat signatures are measured using cryogenic germanium detectors in this detection.
+The neutrino detector is used as a neutron veto device.The neutron background for the experimental design has been estimated using the Geant4 simulation.
+The results show that the neutron background can decrease to O(0.01) events per year per tonne of high purity Germanium.
+We calculate the sensitivity to spin-independent WIMP-nucleon elastic scattering.
+An exposure of one tonne $\times$ year could reach a cross-section of about 2$\times 10^6$ \cite{CDMSII2010, LAr2008}.
+For example, the CDMS-II \cite{CDMSII2010} and EDELWEISS-II \cite{EDELWEISS-II2011} experiments measure both ionization and heat signatures using cryogenic germanium detectors in order to discriminate between nuclear and electron recoils, and the XENON100 \cite{XENON2012} and ZEPLIN-III \cite{ZEPLIN-III2011} experiments measure both ionization and scintillation signatures using two-phase xenon detectors.
+However, it is very difficult to discriminate between nuclear recoils induced by WIMPs and by neutrons.
+This discrimination and reduction of neutron backgrounds are the most important tasks in direct dark matter searches.